Last Update: Dec. 12th, 2017: Cutlass Black, Wildfire and Dragonfly Shortcuts added

 All ships listed are versatile, somewhat customizable and useful improvements as compared to starter ships.

 Ships single-purposed to cargo transportation.
-Thanks to their small size, they can traverse small jump points, allowing for short cuts when time is money.
+Thanks to their small size, they can traverse small jump points, allowing for shorter routes when time is money.
 They are also useful as entry-level ships for traders with a limited budget and small crew.

 These models will be of interest to you: